-It’s reasonable to assume that the risk levels we see customers select are a fair reflection of their attitudes towards risk and return.
-In part, that’s certainly true.
-But when it comes to investing, it’s important to realise that risk is not simply a character trait.
 Understanding risk is an essential part of your investment decisions and the level of risk you take with your investments should be carefully considered and tailored to your personal financial goals – how long you want to invest for, your future family and life plans, the income you expect to earn during that period, and so on.

 As with all investing, your capital is at risk.
 The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
-Past or future performance indicators are not a reliable indicator of future performance.
+Past performance and forecasts are not reliable indicators of future performance.